Acebulf/PyUCI/README.md

 PyUCI
 =====

-The Python UCI Chess Engine Interface (PUCEI or PyUCI) allows communication with a UCI-enabled chess engine from Python 2.x on Unix-based machines.
+The Python UCI Chess Engine Interface (PUCEI or PyUCI) allows communication with a UCI-enabled chess engine from Python 2.x

 In very early stages of development.